MicrosoftDocs/Advertising-docs/BingAds/guides/management-model-agencies.md

 The client may only use the *UpdateClientLinks* operation to update the status as LinkAccepted or LinkDeclined.

 > [!NOTE]
-> The client may accept or decline through an application built on the Bing Ads API, or through the **Accounts &amp; Billing** tab in the Bing Ads web application.
+> The client may accept or decline through an application built on the Bing Ads API, or through the **Accounts & Billing** tab in the Bing Ads web application.
 In either case the client credentials must be used to accept or decline.
-For more information, see [Accept an agency request](http://advertise.bingads.microsoft.com/help-topic/how-to/moonshot_proc_acceptagencyinvitation.htm/accept-an-agency-request).
+For more information, see the Bing Ads help article [Getting started as an agency with Bing Ads](https://help.bingads.microsoft.com/#apex/3/en/52083/3-500).

 If the client sets the status to LinkDeclined, the client link lifecycle ends.
 You may not update a declined client link, and you must send a new invitation to manage the client account.
 If the client sets the status to LinkAccepted, the status transitions to LinkInProgress.
 If the link process succeeds, the service updates the client link status to Active.